cnp3/ebook/principles/security.rst

 Network security
 ----------------

 In the early days, data networks were mainly used by researchers and security was not a concern.
-Only a small number of users were connected and capable of using the network.
-Most of the devices attached to the network were openly accessible and users were trusted.
+A few users were connected and capable of using the network.
+Almost all the devices attached to the network were openly accessible and users were trusted.
 As the utilization of the networks grew, security concerns started to appear.
 In universities, researchers and professors did not always trust their students and required some forms of access control.
-On standalone computers, the most frequent access control mechanism is the password.
+On standalone computers, the common access control mechanism is the password.
 A `username` is assigned to each user and when this user wants to access the computer, he or she needs to provide his/her `username` and his/her `password`.
 Most passwords are composed of a sequence of characters.
 The strength of the password is function of the difficulty of guessing the  characters chosen by each user.
 Various guidelines have been defined on how  to select a good password [#fpasswords]_.
 Some systems require regular modifications of the passwords chosen by their users.

 When the first computers were attached to data networks, applications were developed to enable them to access to remote computers through the network.
 To authenticate the remote users, these applications have also relied on usernames and passwords.
 When a user connects to a distant computer, she sends her username through the network and then provides her password to confirm her `identity`.
-This authentication scheme can be represented by the time sequence diagram shown below.
+This authentication scheme is presented in the time sequence diagram below.

   .. msc::